11ty/11ty-website/docs/pagination.md

 ## Paging a Collection

-If you’d like to make a paginated list of all of your blog posts (any content with the tag `post` on it), use something like the following Liquid/Nunjucks template to iterate over a specific collection:
+If you’d like to make a paginated list of all of your blog posts (any content with the tag `post` on it), use something like the following template to iterate over a specific collection:

+{% codetitle "Liquid, Nunjucks", "Syntax" %}

 {% raw %}
 ```markdown